Homemade Chocolate Syrup

 Fudge sauce has a thicker consistency.
 It is usually made from butter, real chocolate, cream, sugar and vanilla flavoring.
 It is most often drizzled over sweets, like red wine brownies or vanilla ice cream.

-This homemade mocha fudge sauce has a hint of coffee flavor that is so divine!
+My homemade mocha fudge sauce has a hint of coffee flavor that is so divine!

 On the other hand, chocolate syrup is runnier than fudge sauce.
-Its recipe includes sugar, water, cocoa powder and vanilla extract.
+Its recipe includes sugar, water, cocoa powder and vanilla extract *.

 overhead shot of copper measuring cups filled with cocoa powder and sugar, a glass measuring cup of water, a bottle of Trader Joe's vanilla extract and a white ceramic bowl of salt

-Ingredients
+Ingredients and essentials

-It’s essentially a chocolate simple syrup that combines cocoa powder with homemade simple syrup.
+Homemade chocolate syrup is essentially a chocolate simple syrup that combines cocoa powder with homemade simple syrup.
 The sugar is what gives it its creamy texture.

 You can use granulated sugar or cane sugar.
 It is okay to use brown sugar too.

+Like all syrup recipes, water plays a pretty important role here too.
 If your tap water is safe to drink, tap water will work fine.
 However, filtered or distilled water will yield even purer results.

 chocolate syrup being poured into a glass jar with a gold spoon laying to the left